Lramseyer/vaporview/README.md

 - Timestamp with Units - ie: `50,000 ns` (comma is optional)
 - Netlist elements - ie: `top.submodule.signal`

-When clicking on netlit element links, paths that point to a variable will add that variable to the viewer.
+When clicking on instance path links, paths that point to a variable will add that variable to the viewer.
 However, if the path points to a scope, it will instead reveal and select that scope in the netlist view.

 ## Interoperability With Other Extensions

-### Extensions compatible with Vaporview:

 - [SV Pathfinder](https://marketplace.visualstudio.com/items?itemName=heyfey.sv-pathfinder) - RTL Linking and tracing - [Github](https://github.com/heyfey/sv-pathfinder)